petermsiegel/F-string-APL/README.md

    t←'The temperature is {"I2" $ C}°C or {"F5.1" $ F← 32+9×C÷5}°F'

 ⍝  Let's precompute a dfn T, given ∆F String t.
-⍝  It has everything needed to generate the output,
+⍝  It has everything needed to generate the output
-⍝  except the external variables or additional arguments needed.
+⍝  (except any external variables or additional arguments referenced).
    T←1 ∆F t

 ⍝  Compare the performance of the two formats…